HCPA Education Terms & Conditions

 - Unauthorised access to/loss of/sharing of personal information

-- The risk of being subject to grooming by those with whom they make contact on the internet
+- The risk of being subject to grooming or radicalisation by those with whom they make contact on the internet

 - The sharing/distribution of personal images within an individual’s consent or knowledge